-Celiac disease is also called celiac sprue, sprue, nontropical sprue, gluten intolerance and gluten-sensitive enteropathy.
+Celiac disease is also called celiac sprue, sprue, nontropical sprue and gluten-sensitive enteropathy.

 Those with a family member with celiac disease are at greater risk for developing the disease.
 The disorder is most common in Caucasians and those of European ancestry.
 The disease can develop at any point in life, from infancy to late adulthood.